htr3n/bootstrap-workstation/README.md

 # Bootstrapping Working Workstations

-After a few years working mostly on macOS and Linux, I have recently made a return to Windows with an old Lenovo Thinkpad T430s.
+After a few years working mostly on macOS and Linux, I have recently made a return to Windows with some old Lenovo Thinkpads.

 It took me few rounds of struggling with dual boot Windows and Linux, especially with UEFI involving (re)-formatting and (re-)installing.